RobinLuc/file_word_counter/README.md

 # file_word_counter
 A project could count words in any .txt file.
-Ex: script of movies, ebooks
+Ex: script of movies, ebooks.
+The generated file can then be imported into Quizlet to generate flashcards. memorize the cards before reading the file to remember the words
 The program does the following:
 a. read in text_file.txt
 b.
 Split text into words